 Don’t worry, we’ve got your back!
 One of our favorite reporting hacks is using CSV files.
 You can integrate pretty much any type of custom data with this method.
 And because we really love making things simple, we’ve added a second hack to our reporting hack: you just need to set up your CSV files once, and they’ll be automatically updated after that!

 Simple and custom – that’s how we roll!

 A CSV file is basically an Excel file that was exported in a Comma Separated Values format.
-Meaning you have only rows and columns.
-Plain data without any formatting.
-This format is typical among almost all tools that allow data exportation.
+It’s a file that consists of only rows and columns: plain data without any formatting.
+This format is pretty standard amongst tools that allow for data exportation.

-Go into the File Template Tab (if you have access to the data push API, of course) and create a new template.
-A template means that you won’t have to do this process each time you upload a CSV file.
-We’ll know that your CSV file matches this template.
+In the app, go into the CSV Files Manager and create a new template.
+By having a template, you won’t have to repeat the process every time you upload a new CSV file.
+The system will automatically know that your new CSV file matches this template.